 1. PCR errors.
 The observed +1 alleles may simply result from PCR sequencing artifacts, particularly given their low frequencies (¡1%), which make them difficult to differentiate from PCR-induced noise.
 Furthermore, the larger initial ”pool” of reference (zero-length) alleles in the MMRp samples could serve as a source for +1 allele generation through during the PCR process.
 This could explain the higher frequency of +1 alleles observed in the MMRp samples.

 2. A normal function of MMR.
-As previously discussed, MMR can have pro-mutagenic effects, particularly in the context of TNR expansion.
+As previously discussed, MMR has pro-mutagenic effects, particularly in the context of TNR expansion.
 Thus, it is possible that MMR activity directly contributes to the higher +1 allele frequency observed in the MMRp samples.

 Assuming the first hypothesis is true, then the +1 allele frequency could potentially be used to estimate the PCR error rate, this can help further normalize the dataset.
 Assuming the second hypothesis is true, then the +1 allele frequency can be used as a predictor for the level of MMR function.

-2.1 Replication of Previous Result
+2.1 Replication of Previous Results

 To reconfirm our previous observation, that the +1 allele frequencies are higher in MMRp than MMRd samples, we checked to see if this result can be replicated in other datasets as well, these include : 2 new CRC datasets (CRC1, CRC2) and a CMMRD dataset.
 Importantly, the CMMRD dataset gives us a look into how MMRd affects MSI in a non-tumor environment, free from effects such as homogeneity from clonal expansion, etc...